About Us

 We are a woman-owned chai company based in Maine.

-We’ve always loved the conversations and connection that arise when people come together around a warm mug or glass of morning tea or coffee.
+We’ve always loved the conversations and connections that arise when people come together around a warm mug or glass of morning tea or coffee.

 Chai is a word for tea in numerous languages.
 Masala chai originates from India and is comprised of a blend of black tea and spices.